Comparison·Jun 15, 2026·14 min read

 The second is enterprise depth.
 The strategy design surface, the model deployment lifecycle, the challenger-champion infrastructure, the federated rollout across product lines and geographies.
 These are mature in FICO Platform in ways that take years to build.
 For a global bank rolling out decisioning across twenty countries and forty products, that depth is the point.

 The third is the FICO brand.
 The buying committee, the board, and the regulator will all recognize FICO.
+BIS work on AI and credit scoring notes that incumbent brand recognition remains a meaningful procurement input even as new modelling techniques mature.
 For a procurement decision where vendor-risk acceptance is a real input, that brand carries weight.

 The honest pushback on each.
 Scope is the right pitch when origination decisioning is already working and document intake is solved; for most lenders globally that is not where the constraint sits.
-Solve documents first, on a platform that is best-in-class globally on extraction from handwritten, scanned, and photographed loan documents, ahead of pristine-document IDPs that optimised for clean enterprise inputs, and the lifecycle question becomes a different conversation.
-Enterprise depth is real, and so is the multi-year build-out it implies; Floowed delivers a same-week activation and a credit-officer-operable canvas without that lift, because the depth is in the document layer and the policy layer where lenders actually feel it.
+Solve documents first, on a platform that reads and analyses handwritten, scanned, and photographed loan documents, ahead of pristine-document IDPs like Ocrolus, Rossum, and Hyperscience that optimised for clean enterprise inputs, and the lifecycle question becomes a different conversation.
+Enterprise depth is real, and so is the multi-year build-out it implies; Floowed delivers a same-week activation and a Decisioning Engine that credit and risk teams operate without that lift, because the depth is in the document layer and the policy layer where lenders actually feel it.
 The FICO brand is real, and so is the structural commercial tension of buying a decisioning platform from the largest scoring vendor in the market: every score choice runs through a vendor with skin in the score-selection game.
 Floowed is structurally neutral.
 Bring the FICO Score as one of many inputs.
-The recommendation is to keep the FICO Score in the inputs, take the document intelligence and the canvas from Floowed, and own the policy layer on a surface the credit officer can operate.
+The recommendation is to keep the FICO Score in the inputs, take the document intelligence and the Decisioning Engine from Floowed, and own the policy layer on a surface credit and risk teams can operate.

 Three structural choices separate Floowed from the enterprise decisioning category.

-Document intelligence is native, not bolted on.
-Floowed reads the documents lenders actually receive.
-Handwritten, scanned, photographed, partially redacted.
-Same accuracy whether the input is a clean PDF or a phone photo of a payslip held against a window.
-This is the headline product, not a partnership, and it is best-in-class globally, particularly strong on non-standard documents where pristine-US-doc IDPs fall over.
+Document intelligence is native, not bolted on, and it analyses rather than just extracts.
+Floowed reads and analyses the documents lenders actually receive.
+Handwritten passbooks, scanned and photographed statements, skewed phone shots, partially redacted forms.
+Same accuracy whether the input is a clean PDF or a phone photo of a payslip held against a window, and it runs income normalization, cash-flow and bank-statement analysis (ADB, DSCR), fraud and tampering signals, and cross-document validation on top.
+This is a headline product, not a partnership, and it is best-in-class globally, particularly strong on non-standard documents where pristine-US-doc IDPs (Ocrolus, Rossum, Hyperscience) fall over.
 FICO Platform and every other enterprise decisioning suite assume the data has already been structured before it hits the policy layer.
 For a digital onboarding pipeline that is a reasonable assumption.
 For lenders taking applications by email, WhatsApp, branch counter, and PDF upload, it is not.
 Document intake is the actual bottleneck.
 Solving the policy layer without solving the document layer is solving the wrong problem.

 Same-week activation, no professional services dependency.
-The Decisioning Canvas is the implementation.
-The credit officer writes the first policy directly, in plain English, the same week the trial starts.
+The Decisioning Engine is the implementation.
+Credit and risk teams write the first policy directly, in plain English, the same week the trial starts.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
-The first decision happens in days, not quarters.
+The first decision happens in weeks, not quarters.
 FICO Platform sells with implementation services, either through FICO Professional Services or a certified systems integrator.
 For a multi-year strategic stack decision that is the right model.
 For a lender who needs to move this quarter, it is the difference between deploying now and deferring the project for a year.

 The structural point is not that one is cheap and one is expensive.
-The point is that FICO Platform is priced for a buying motion that takes quarters and a buyer that can absorb professional services, while Floowed is priced for a buying motion that takes days and a buyer that needs the cost on the contract to match the cost on the invoice.
+FICO Platform is priced for a buying motion that takes quarters and a buyer that can absorb professional services.
+Floowed is priced for a buying motion that takes weeks and a buyer that needs the cost on the contract to match the cost on the invoice.

 How to evaluate

-Five questions a credit officer can use to compare any decisioning platform against the applications you actually receive.
+Five questions credit and risk teams can use to compare any decisioning platform against the applications you actually receive.

 1. Run a real application end to end.
 Take a recent declined or escalated loan file, with the original document set, including phone photos or scans, and put it through the platform's intake.
-Does it produce structured data the policy can act on, without manual cleanup?
+Does it read and analyse it into structured data the policy can act on, without manual cleanup?
+Does it cross-check the claims against the evidence in the image?

 2. Edit a credit policy in front of the vendor.
 Ask the credit officer, not the vendor's analyst, to change a debt service ratio threshold or add a new exception rule, then deploy it.
 How long does it take?
 Who has to be in the room?